 Accessible Almost Anywhere

-You are hard-pressed to not find free weights in just about any gym, even tiny hotel gyms.
+You’ll be hard-pressed not to find free weights in just about any gym, even tiny hotel gyms.
+This makes them a reliable choice for travelers and anyone who likes to keep their exercise options flexible.

 Cons of Free Weights